Trust your heart if the seas catch fire, live by love though the stars walk backward.e.e. cummings

 Revising your vision and purpose is especially helpful as you end or begin a life milestone, a new phase of life, or when you get that gnawing feeling that something’s just not right.

 Without really knowing your purpose, what you care about, what lights you up, what you want to experience, what you want to give back to the world, and the message that you want to express, it’s easy to be “all over the place.”

 Life is sometimes a beautiful mess, but your intention shouldn’t be.
 What you want is to live intentionally with your attention and energy focused on the things that matter to you the most.

-Like laser beams, when you get focused, you become extremely effective and can make greater impact quicker.
+Like laser beams, when you get focused, you become extremely effective and can make a greater impact more quickly.

 2. Assess the people in your life

-Keep these people around – spend time with them, get to know them deeper, support them, promote them, and trust them.
+Keep these people around – spend time with them, get to know them more deeply, support them, promote them, and trust them.
 Not only do these people build and lift you up, but these people are also your source of encouragement and light to lean on during times of stress.

 Drop these dead weights.
 Just like responsible CEOs do.

 If you were to split your day into a pie, what would the distribution of your time look like across the activities that you do?